amandasposito/amandasposito.github.io/_drafts/2021-01-05-macro-ecto-custom-on-conflict.md

 ### Extending Ecto's on_conflict

-The [update/3](https://hexdocs.pm/ecto/Ecto.Query.html#update/3) function expects a `set` operator with a [keyword list](https://hexdocs.pm/elixir/Keyword.html) with field-value pairs as values.
+Back to our problem, the [update/3](https://hexdocs.pm/ecto/Ecto.Query.html#update/3) function expects a `set` operator with a [keyword list](https://hexdocs.pm/elixir/Keyword.html) with field-value pairs as values.

 ```elixir
 User